 Johnny Depp testifies he was demeaned, berated by ex-wife

 FAIRFAX, Va.
-(AP) — Actor Johnny Depp returned to the stand Wednesday for testimony in his libel lawsuit against his ex-wife Amber Heard, who he says berated and attacked him constantly during their short-lived marriage.
+(AP) — Actor Johnny Depp scoffed at the notion during court testimony Wednesday that his constant quarrels with ex-wife Amber Heard would ever prompt him to hit her.

-Heard had a “need for conflict, a need for violence” that “erupts out of nowhere,” Depp told the jurors in Fairfax County Circuit Court during his second day of testimony.
-“And the only thing I learned to do with it is exactly what I did as a child: Retreat.”
+“Violence isn’t necessary,” he said from the stand during his libel lawsuit against Heard.
+“Why would you hit someone to make them agree with you?”

-Heard has accused Depp of physically and sexually assaulting her on multiple occasions.
-Depp has not yet addressed those accusations in detail, beyond dismissing them on Tuesday as false and heinous.
+Heard has accused Depp of physically and sexually assaulting her on multiple occasions before and during their brief marriage.
+Depp sued after Heard made an indirect reference to those accusations in a 2018 op-ed piece she wrote for The Washington Post.

+Depp began to address Heard’s accusations in detail Wednesday.
+Heard has said the first time she was assaulted was when Depp slapped her in 2013 after she made fun of a tattoo he had — one that used to say “Winona Forever” when he was dating the actress Winona Ryder that he altered to “Wino Forever” after they broke up.

+“It didn’t happen,” he said of the alleged assault.
+“Why would I take such great offense to someone making fun of a tattoo on my body?
+That allegation never made any sense to me.”

 Taking the stand for a second day, Depp said things began to change in his marriage when he felt that he “was suddenly just wrong about everything” in Heard’s eyes.